 Review during the interim period for individuals who receive FTB instalment

-If payment has been continued to an individual during the interim period, entitlement may be reviewed within the interim period, if considered appropriate in the circumstances of the case.
+If payment is being made to an individual during the interim period, entitlement may be reviewed within the interim period, if considered appropriate in the circumstances of the case.

 If the individual is no longer taking reasonable action, or an outcome has been reached, the interim period ceases immediately and entitlement to FTB must be reassessed to reflect the circumstances at the time.